-If you're not in receipt of DLA, there is no harm in applying for PIP now.
-However, if you are in receipt of DLA currently, applying for PIP early carries the risk of a reduced award, or the claim being rejected.
+If you're not receiving DLA, you can apply for PIP whenever you want to.
+However, if you are receiving DLA currently, applying for PIP before you are invited to carries the risk of a reduced award, or the claim being rejected.

 How will my entitlement be assessed and decided?

 The assessment for PIP focuses on health professionals considering your personal circumstances, to understand how your condition or disabilities affect you.
-The health professionals, from Atos or Capita (the companies contracted to conduct assessments), depending on the region, then make a recommendation to the DWP which makes the final decision on entitlement and duration of award.
+These health professionals, from Atos or Capita (the companies contracted to conduct assessments), then make a recommendation to the DWP, which makes the final decision on entitlement and duration of award.

-The health professional will consider additional evidence provided by you, or what they source themselves, and any professionals that may support you on a regular basis (e.g. GP or consultant).
+The health professional will consider additional evidence provided by you, evidence they source themselves, and evidence from any professionals that may support you on a regular basis (like a GP or consultant).

-Crucially for people with a learning disability, they will also consider non-medical evidence such as a statement from your social worker, educational establishment or a care plan.
+Crucially for people with a learning disability, they will also consider non-medical evidence such as a statement from your social worker or educational establishment, or a care plan.
 The health professional may seek this information out on your behalf, providing that you've written it on the claim form (see next question).

 You can ask to record the assessment if you wish.
 You will need to contact the Centre for Health and Disability Assessments to arrange this before you go to the assessment - there are certain requirements you need to follow.
 You can find more details about the CHDA on their website, or by calling 0800 288 8777.

 The claim process, from application to decision, was originally envisioned to take 12-16 weeks.
-However, once PIP is awarded, the DWP will backdate payments to the date of application, meaning that you will receive all PIP payments that you were eligible for from the date that you applied.
+If you start your PIP claim within four weeks of being invited to, your DLA will keep being paid until your PIP claim has been decided.
+If you do not start your PIP claim within four weeks, your DLA payments will stop.
+However, once PIP is awarded, the DWP will backdate your PIP payments to the date of application, meaning that you will receive all PIP payments that you were eligible for from the date that you applied.

-An in-depth booklet discussing the entire process, including the descriptors used, is available from Disability Rights UK.
+An in-depth booklet discussing the entire claim process, including the descriptors used to assess your needs across different categories, is available from Disability Rights UK.

 You have 28 days to return the form, from the date that the PIP2 form is created.

-It's best to assume that you have 28 days to return the form, from the date that the initial claim phone call is made.
-As the form will be returned using second class post, it is advised to allow four working days for the form to be returned.
+It's best to assume that you have 28 days to return the form from the date that the initial claim phone call is made.
+As the form will be returned using second class post, we advise you to allow four working days for the form to be returned.
 It can take up to 10 days from the date of the phone call to receive the form.